-that the strunumber of substantial non-substantial [24 CFR 57] Yes No N/A
+that the sinumber of substantian non-subsited [24 CFR] ion of related Grantee records, such as restrictive covenants, verify tructures are to provide housing or assistance for the stipulated of years (10 years for projects involving new construction, all rehabilitation, acquisition; and 3 years for projects involving tantial rehabilitation)?
+574.310(c)] Yes No N/A

-Describe B Sasis for Conclusion:
+Describe Basis for Conclusion:

-performed environmen ct included rehabilitation, repair, or conversion, did the work satisfactorily follow development standards, including ntal clearances and lead-based paint requirements?
-74.510 and 24 CFR 574.635] Yes No N/A
+performe environm [24 CFR ject included rehabilitation, repair, or conversion, did the work d satisfactorily follow development standards, including tental clearances and lead-based paint requirements?
+574.510 and 24 CFR 574.635] ☐ ☐ Yes No N/A

-Describe B Sasis for Conclusion:
+Describe Basis for Conclusion:

-FACILITY OPERATIONS
+FACILIT Y OPERATIONS

-collected, on NOTE: For records should households are being leased with HOPWA funds, are resident rent payments or used in determining the lease payment from HOPWA funds?
-It projects using leasing funds for housing facilities, request the swing the amount of monthly/yearly rent, documentation showing the rents in the area, and applicable resident rent payments for the assisted.
-74.310(d) and 24 CFR 574.320 Yes No N/A
+collected NOTE: I records sl comparat househole es are being leased with HOPWA funds, are resident rent payments, or used in determining the lease payment from HOPWA funds?
+For projects using leasing funds for housing facilities, request howing the amount of monthly/yearly rent, documentation showing ble rents in the area, and applicable resident rent payments for the ds assisted.
+574.310(d) and 24 CFR 574.320] Yes No N/A

-- Basis for Conclusion:
+Basis for Conclusion:

-projects accannually in short-term facilities, are resident rent payments charged by curately calculated with adequate documentation and updated client files through income re-certifications?
-74.310(d) and 24 CFR 574.320] Yes No N/A
+projects a annually [24 CFR or short-term facilities, are resident rent payments charged by accurately calculated with adequate documentation and updated in client files through income re-certifications?
+574.310(d) and 24 CFR 574.320] Yes No N/A

 Basis for Conclusion: